 In 1983, Mr & Mrs R Paice became the owners of Bourton House and began the task of turning a neglected wilderness into the perfect garden setting for the courtyard of ancient Cotswold stone buildings.
 Over the years, the garden evolved, new projects were planned and new challenges faced.
 They were fortunate to have the help of a splendid gardening team, originally headed by Paul Williams followed in 1999 to 2018 by Paul Nicholls and then by Jacky Rae, our current Head Gardener.

-Imaginative topiary was introduced including a knot garden, parterre and topiary walk; natural springs used to create water features; an unusual shade house constructed and ever wider herbaceous borders created to accommodate more exotica.
+Imaginative topiary was introduced; natural springs used to create water features; an unusual shade house constructed and ever wider herbaceous borders created to accommodate more exotica.